syncfusion-content/uwp-docs/uwp/Menu/Getting-Started.md

 # Getting Started with UWP Menu (SfMenu)

-This section explains how to create the `SfMenu` control.
+This section explains how to create the `UWP Menu` control.

-## Adding SfMenu Control
+## Adding UWP Menu Control

 Create a Universal Windows Platform project in Visual Studio and refer to the following assemblies.